open-telemetry/opentelemetry-dotnet/netstandard.md

 out-of-support frameworks - even as far back as .NET Core 2.0.

-However, referencing the latest version of OpenTelemetry .NET by an application targeting .NET Core 3.1 or .NET 5 will generate the following build warnings:
+However, referencing the latest version of OpenTelemetry .NET by an application targeting .NET Core 3.1 or .NET 5, for example, will generate the following build warnings:

 > System.Diagnostics.DiagnosticSource doesn't support netcoreapp3.1.
 Consider updating your TargetFramework to net6.0 or later.